Financial Aid Essentials

 Financial Aid Facts

-- Typically students may purchase books one week prior to the start of the term.
+- Students who wish to purchase books may do so through the online bookstore.
 This only applies to students with remaining financial aid funds after tuition and fees have been paid.

-- Refunds are disbursed approximately 6 weeks after classes begin on your Vibe account via BankMobile.
-For more information, visit the BankMobile FAQ page.
+- Refunds are disbursed approximately 6 weeks after classes begin to your selected BankMobile refund preference.
+For more information, visit the BankMobile FAQ page or Refund Choices page.

 - 12 credit hours = full time, 9-11 credit hours = ¾ time, 6-8 credit hours = ½, 1-5 credit hours = less than ½.
 Your financial aid will be awarded based on these hours.